serokell/blog-posts/typescript-for-haskellers/article.md

 #### Tagless final eDSL

-Another way to implement eDSL is tagless final.
+Another way to implement an eDSL is [tagless final](https://serokell.io/blog/introduction-tagless-final).
 Moving from data type to type class we are able to implement the same logic.

-Let's start from defining our type class.
+Let's start with defining our type class.
-To make this we need already known `URIS` which is a union of all 1-arity defined in `URItoKind`.
+To do this, we need the already-mentioned `URIS`, which is a union of all 1-arity defined in `URItoKind`, and also already-mentioned `Kind`.
-And also already known `Kind`.

 ```typescript
 import { Kind, URIS } from "fp-ts/HKT";